mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Tank Destroyer: The tank destroyer variant is an attempt to create an inexpensive fire-support and grav-strike platform on a very limited budget.
-A heavy weapon, such as the LC-85 cannon, is mounted in a front-firing limited- traverse mount running right through the side of the cockpit normally occupied by the second crewmember.
+A heavy weapon, such as the LC-85 cannon, is mounted in a front-firing limited-traverse mount running right through the side of the cockpit normally occupied by the second crewmember.
 The gunner's position is in the rear of the vehicle, along with a limited supply of ammunition.
 With no spare capacity for